 Students have to attend 30% of the lectures.
 All materials covered in lectures is an integral part of the subject and therefore included in the self-control test and the final exam.
 Requirements for signing the Lecture book: The Department may refuse to sign the lecture book if the student didn't attend 30% of lectures.

 Subject: PHARMACEUTICAL COMMUNICATION SKILLS

-Practical: Verbal communication
+Lecture: Verbal communication Seminar: Verbap communication

-Practical: Verbal communication
+Lecture: Verbal communication Seminar: Verbal communication

-Practical: Non-verbal communication

-Practical: Non-verbal communication
+Lecture: Non-verbal communication Seminar: Non-verbal communication